 Above the Indian Ocean, British astronaut Adam Lang's Soyuz descent capsule malfunctions suddenly, causing him to go missing.
-In Peru, travelling vloggers Gabriela and Jamila camp by a beautiful river that has become a polluted dump site, but when Jamila wakes up in the middle of the night, she's suddenly attacked by a bird.
+In Peru, travelling vloggers Gabriela and Jamila camp by a beautiful river that has become a polluted dump site, but when Jamila wakes up in the middle of the night, she's suddenly attacked by a flock of birds.
 When Gabriela wakes up and finds her friend missing and dead birds lying about, she tries to touch one... only for Ryan to suddenly turn up and warn her not to do so, picking up the bird's corpse in the process.
-In the UK, troubled ex-policeman Jake Willis discovers that Adam his husband is missing, presumed dead, just before receiving several text messages from Adam asking for help and placing him in Hong Kong.
+In the UK, Adam's troubled ex-policeman husband, Jake Willis, discovers that he is missing, presumed dead, just before receiving several text messages from Adam asking for help and placing him in Hong Kong.
 When Jake arrives, he tries to kick down the door to the building where Adam apparently is, only to be met by Yaz and Graham, who have seen strange energy readings and have the skeleton keys to enter.
-In Madagascar, scientist Suki Cheng is annoyed when she is yet again beaten to work by her colleague Amaru when they are called to help rescue a man floating in the surf by the Doctor.
+In Madagascar, scientist Suki Cheng is annoyed when she is yet again beaten to work by her colleague, Amaru, when they are called to help rescue a man floating in the surf by the Doctor.
 The man, survivor of a missing US submarine, panics about something that got inside the vessel before his body is taken over by white scale-like growths and disintegrates.

 All of these events, around the world, have a connection... but what is it?
 A check on social media leads Ryan and Gabriela to an emergency call and a hospital where Jamila was taken.
 But the hospital is eerily empty, and her body, under a sheet, has more of the white growths.
 Ryan calls the Doctor.